 The Exhibition of Learning is a significant part of the course requirement.
-It should synthesize much of what you have learned during the course.
-Due: 4/14 or 4/21

-This project will be a cooperative group project completed in class dyads or teams of three students.
-The project should begin with a specific, course-related essential question that speaks to a current topic, issue, concept etc. on teaching and learning that we have discussed (but not exhaustively) during the course.
+Due: 4/10 - 4/19 This project can be in completed in pairs or individually.
+The project should begin with a specific, course-related essential question that speaks to a current topic, issue, concept etc. on teaching and learning that we have discussed (but not exhaustively) during the course (Due: 2/21).
 Students should take this idea and develop it using their own thoughts, impressions, and experiences, viewing it from multiple perspectives.
 This should include your observational fieldwork.
-You should also cite from the literature, e.g., books, professional journals and magazines, and websites, to help clarify and broaden your product.
-For example, you may wish to analyze various theories of learning, e.g., Piaget or Vygotsky, and what you feel are their implications for teaching and learning, you may like to explore how enhancing emotional intelligence can serve to maximize learning and give first-hand accounts of this based upon your own personal and observational experiences, or you may like to present current research on the current topic of Differentiated Instruction or Response to Intervention and Instruction for a particular population of children.
+You should also cite from the literature, e.g., books, professional journals and magazines, and websites, to help clarify and broaden your product (Due: 3/15).
+For example, you may wish to analyze various theories of learning, e.g., Piaget or Vygotsky, and what you feel are their implications for teaching and learning for a particular subject or area, you may like to explore how enhancing emotional intelligence can serve to maximize learning and give first-hand accounts of this based upon your own personal and observational experiences, or you may like to present current research on the topic of Differentiated Instruction or Response to Intervention and Instruction for a particular population of children or subject area.
 Perhaps you may wish to delve into the psychology of standardized testing and the impact it is having on the motivational levels of teachers and students.
 Whatever your topic, make sure that it intrigues and excites you, has some kind of educational psychology perspective and supports your growth and progress as a teacher.
 Please see other suggested topics on handout.
 Included in this project (also see Rubric):

 \10 - minute PowerPoint Presentation with an accompanying 1-2 page explication of the project including the overarching "big idea" or essential question, major points from the research articles, as well as elaboration on information found in the PowerPoint.
-All students must participate in the presentation (8 points).
+Both students must participate in the presentation (5 points).

 \5-10 minute Interactive Class Activity - The purpose of the interactive class activity is for the students in your course to further explore your topic of choice - to reflect at a deeper level or provide a better understanding of how the topic applies to the field of education, teaching, and/or learning.
-This can be a separate activity for the class to further explore the topic OR it can be embedded into the Power Point Presentation (2 points).
+This can be a separate activity for the class to further explore the topic OR it can be embedded into the Power Point Presentation (5 points).

-\Research Journal Article Synthesis - Each student must choose one current (2007-2011) research article that reflects your topic of choice and review the article in terms of "implications for teaching or learning".
-Each student must review their own article independently and provide his/her own reflection of the study and teaching implications in a one-page summary (5 points).
+\Research Journal Article Synthesis - Each student must choose one current (2008-2012) research article that reflects your topic of choice and review the article in terms of "implications for teaching or learning".
+Each student must review their own article independently and provide his/her own reflection of the study (major points of the study) and teaching implications in a 2-3 page summary (5 points).